keirbowden/rwdhow/README.md

 * Creating of a Visualforce page to display the details of a number of opportunities
 * Adding this Visualforce page to the Salesforce1 application
-* Accessing the Visualforce page across a number of devices, demonstrating the shortcomings as the device screen size grows smaller
+* Installing the Twitter Bootstrap framework into your Salesforce instance
-* Creating a further Visualforce page using the Boostrap Responsive Web Design framework
+* Creating a second Visualforce page using the Boostrap Responsive Web Design framework
 * Adding this page to the Salesforce1 application
-* Accessing the Visualforce page across a number of devices, showing how the page reflows to make best use of the available real estate
 * Enhancing to the page to improve the user experience on tablet devices

+##Audience##
+These tutorials are intended for developers who are new to the Salesforce1 platform or experieced Salesforce administrators who are looking to cross over to Visualforce development.

+It is recommended that the exercises in the [Visualforce Workbook](http://www.salesforce.com/us/developer/docs/workbook_vf/workbook_vf.pdf) are completed prior to tackling this workbook

 ##Sign Up for Developer Edition##